kingmaduka1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The script that changes owner of the file
+The script that create an empty file